efea-umich/cse-593/main-project/project.typ

 We have designed several low-fidelity prototypes to find the best way to satisfy our user requirements.
 Our designs found novel ways to input text faster, reduce mistakes, and remove the need for direct contact with the smartwatch.
 These include dynamic hitboxes, a separate edit interface, a quick typo-correction interface, hands-free gesture typing with a camera, LLM integration, and a near full redesign of the traditional smartwatch texting experience.

 Our designs increased typing efficiency by making varied use of suggested words.
-For instance, the dyanmic hitboxes change the underlying keyboard's tap map to make likely subsequent letters easier to press, and quick correction offers many suggestions to typo so the user doesn't have to retype a word.
+For instance, the dynamic hitboxes change the underlying keyboard's tap map to make likely subsequent letters easier to press, and quick correction offers many suggestions to typo so the user doesn't have to retype a word.
 However, our designs had important considerations to address.
 Many of our designs relied on swipe type, a feature that's hard to use on smaller smartwatches, or external buttons, which may not exist on all smartwatches.
 Some designs also only allowed per-word editing instead of per-character, which can be excessive for tiny mistakes.

-Building upon the most effective elements of these designs, our final prototype combines the contextually generated responses with the Dynamic Key Hitboxes approach.
+Building upon the most effective elements of these designs, we created a final low-fidelity prototype that combines the contextually generated responses with the Dynamic Key Hitboxes approach.
 This interface prioritizes suggested responses for quick interaction while allowing for the user to type custom messages with enhanced accuracy.
 Suggested responses appear first, minimizing typing effort, and a confirmation step prevents accidental selections.
 When custom input is necessary, the dynamic key hitbox keyboard reduces errors by intelligently adjusting key sizes based on predicted letter sequences.

-Our next step is evaluate our final prototype through user testing and provide a rough implementation in a high-fidelity prototype.
-This evaluation will ensure that the design effectively addresses the core challenges and user requirements of smartwatch text entry while enhancing user experience.
+After finalizing this low-fidelity prototype and refining user requirements, our group conducted simplified user testing sessions with six participants, as well as heuristic evaluations with six usability experts.
+We used a shared protocol that guided participants through tasks involving suggested replies and the adaptive keyboard, and we recorded the interactions, observed mistakes, and captured participants' comments.
+We documented every usability issue the experts discovered, linking each problem to a violated heuristic and assigning it a severity score.
+We also consolidated participants' actions and utterances in the simplified user testing to illustrate the design's strengths and weaknesses.

+Based on these findings, we outlined potential solutions for severe usability problems.
+This process highlighted the need for clear indicators of predictive hitbox activity, additional punctuation and language options, and more intuitive transitions between suggested replies and typed messages.
+Our future work will consist of creating a functional prototype that integrates these improvements and conducting quantitative evaluations.

 = Related Work